G2454/SimpleNoteTaker/DOCUMENTATION.md

 Motion uses **spring physics**, not duration-based easing.
 Apple's characteristic feel comes from motion that has weight and settles, and it is the single highest-leverage detail in the whole UI.

+### 3.6 Portable executable, not an installer

+The Windows target is `portable`: a single self-extracting `.exe` with no installer, no Start-menu entry and no uninstaller.

+The reasoning is that Note Taker is a background utility, and "download one file, double-click, it works" is worth more here than integration with the OS's software inventory.
+It also lets the app live on a USB stick or in a synced folder.

+Two consequences follow, and they are the reason this is written down:

+1. **`electron-updater` cannot update a portable build** — there is no install location to replace.
+   This would have been a genuine tension with auto-update, and §2.7 dissolved it.
+The two decisions reinforce each other.
+2. **The extraction directory is pinned** (`unpackDirName`).
+A portable target is a self-extracting archive; left to its default it unpacks ~350 MB to a fresh temp folder on *every* launch.

+**Code signing is deliberately skipped.** A certificate is $200–400/year, and an OV certificate still has to build SmartScreen reputation from zero.
+Users will see a SmartScreen warning on first run.
+For a personal project that is accepted, and it is documented in the README rather than hidden.

+### 3.7 Pure logic is separated so it can be tested

+`notes.ts` imports `electron` at module scope, and `electron` cannot be imported outside an Electron runtime.
+Any test wanting to assert on a string function would first have to mock the module — so the pure half moved to `note-utils.ts`: `deriveTitle`, `assertValidId`, `byRecency`.

+This is a small structural cost paid for a specific benefit. `assertValidId` is the security boundary described in §3.1 — the check that makes path traversal unrepresentable — and a security control that is not tested is a claim, not a control.
+Its tests are written as attacks (traversal, absolute paths, UNC paths, null bytes, percent-encoding) rather than as examples.

+The same split is what will make the search and markdown logic testable later.

 ---

 ## 4. Decision log